 Recovery Options Review?

-Workers who understand their condition and are actively involved in their recovery typically have better outcomes than those who are not.
+Workers who understand their injury and are actively involved in their recovery do better.

 When to refer?